-She says Archer is a good bird and that she uses him in quieter, low key events, but not kid’s parties.
+She says Archer is a good bird and that she uses him in quieter, low key events.

 Since Archer was injured flying into a glass window, Christine is careful about not releasing Cooper’s Hawks in areas where there are tall glass buildings.

 If this rehabbed bird of prey could talk, Archer would ask people to place decals on their windows to tell it’s a window and not a runway for catching a songbird.